thinktecture/relayserver/docs/configuration.md

       "EnableServerTransportShortcut": false,

       // Enpoint timeout, Timespan, defaults to 2 minutes
-      // A connector will wait this long for a on-premises target to respond.
+      // A connector will wait this long for any endpoint on the relay server,
+      // i.e. loading an outsourced body, sending an acknowledgment or the response.
       "EndpointTimeout": "00:02:00",

-      // Request expiration, Timespan, defaults to DefaultRequestExpiration
+      // Request expiration, Timespan, defaults to 2 minutes
-      // The expiration time of a request until a response must be received.
+      // The expiration time of a request until a response must be received from the connector.
-      "RequestExpiration": "00:00:10",
+      "RequestExpiration": "00:02:00",

       // Reconnect minimum delay, Timespan, defaults to 30 seconds
       // When a connector gets disconnected, it will wait at least this time before